Function input and output

 Generating the latest schemaAnchor link to section titled "Generating the latest schema"

 generate schema command.
 This command outputs the latest schema based on your function's API type and version to stdout.
-This output may be saved to a file or piped to a code generation tool.
+Yuo can save the output to a file or pipe it into a code generation tool.

 To overwrite your function's